Get ISO certified: 5 stages to becoming ISO certified in Australia

 Although there are multiple ISO standards, the process for achieving certification is quite similar.
 Read on for an overview of the ISO certification process.

-Stage one: gap analysis
+Optional Stage one: gap analysis

 The gap analysis involves a review of your business against the desired ISO standard.
 It identifies the areas your business is lacking in and requires improvement to become eligible for certification.